The average lifespan of 10 common home features—and what it costs to renovate them - Magnolia State Live

 – Lifespan: 20 years or more, depending on the material

-Depending on how extensive the roof’s damage is—like whether there is rot under the shingles, for instance—costs can vary.
-Other factors affecting the cost include materials and individual labor costs, which can range from $1 to $3 per square foot.
-Common roofing materials include asphalt shingles, which are cheap and fairly durable, and slate, stone, or even copper, which are more expensive.
+Roof replacement costs vary based on the extent of the damage, but you can expect to pay between $6,000 and $12,300.
+Other factors that affect the cost include materials and labor costs, which can range from $1 to $3 per square foot.
+Common roofing materials include asphalt shingles, which are inexpensive and fairly durable, and slate, stone, or even copper, which cost more.

 Canva